Mature Masculine

 • True letting go: Releasing what's been faced and processed.

-Test: Are you empty because you've worked through something, or because you're avoiding it?
+Test: Are we empty because we've worked through something, or because we're avoiding it?

 Nihilism Disguised as Non-Attachment